Rare Materials Reproduction

 We attempt to fill requests five to ten business days following receipt of payment, although certain requests may require significantly longer.
 Requests are answered in the order they are received.
 If you have any questions regarding your request, contact the holding library directly at the emails linked above.

 Copying fees are determined by curators according to the following pricing schedule.
 In some circumstances, there will be no charge to members of the Northwestern community engaged in University business (including teaching and research).
-Charges for reproductions will be assessed carefully, and curators reserve the right to adjust fees.
+Individual requests may be denied and fees may be adjusted on a case-by-case basis.
 Requests for large quantities of material may incur additional fees and may require special arrangements.

 |Original Format||Reproduction Form*||Fee|